Atlas Air Flight 3591: Investigation

 Investigators from the FAA, Federal Bureau of Investigation (FBI), and National Transportation Safety Board (NTSB) were dispatched to the accident site with the NTSB leading the accident investigation.
 A dive team from the Texas Department of Public Safety (DPS) was tasked with locating the aircraft's flight recorders and dive teams from the Houston and Baytown police departments were also on-scene assisting in the search.
 The CVR and flight data recorder (FDR) were located and transported to an NTSB lab for analysis.
-It was thought that crews would likely remain at the accident site for weeks for recovery.
+It was thought that investigators would likely remain at the accident site for weeks for recovery.

 It was noted that storm cells were nearby at the time of the accident, but this is not unusual for Bush Intercontinental.
 CCTV cameras at the Chambers County jail show the airplane in a steep, nose-low descent just prior to impact.

-The FAA, Boeing, Atlas Air, National Air Traffic Controllers Association (NATCA), International Brotherhood of Teamsters (the pilots' labor union), Air Line Pilots Association, and engine maker General Electric assisted or offered their assistance to the NTSB inquiry.
+The FAA, Boeing, Atlas Air, National Air Traffic Controllers Association (NATCA), International Brotherhood of Teamsters, Air Line Pilots Association, and engine maker General Electric assisted or offered their assistance to the NTSB inquiry.

 After listening to the cockpit voice recorder, the NTSB stated that "Crew communications consistent with a loss of control of the aircraft began approximately 18 seconds prior to the end of the recording."
 On March 12, the NTSB stated that the airplane "pitched nose down over the next 18 seconds to about 49° in response to column input."
-Later that same day, the statement was changed to "...in response to nose-down elevator deflection."
+Later that day, amended its statement to "...in response to nose-down elevator deflection."

 On December 19, 2019, the NTSB released a public docket containing over 3,000 pages of factual information it had collected during the investigation, with a final report to follow at an unspecified later date.
 The docket contains information on "operations, survival factors, human performance, air traffic control, aircraft performance, and includes the cockpit voice recorder transcript, sound spectrum study, and the flight data recorder information."

 On June 11, 2020, the NTSB announced that the next board meeting would determine the cause of the accident;

-the NTSB determined during a public board meeting held on July 14, that the flight crashed because of the first officer’s inappropriate response to an inadvertent activation of the airplane's go-around mode, resulting in his spatial disorientation that led him to place the airplane in a steep descent from which the crew did not recover.
+the NTSB determined during a public board meeting held on July 14, that the flight crashed because of the first officer's inappropriate response to an inadvertent activation of the airplane's go-around mode, resulting in his spatial disorientation that led him to place the airplane in a steep descent from which the crew did not recover.
 The NTSB released an animation of the mishap sequence of events from the selection of Go-Around thrust to the fatal crash 31 seconds later.